The Kentown Wizard Foundation

 The foundation explicitly states their “overriding aim is to give grants where they will have the greatest impact,” suggesting they look for projects where their funding will make a transformational difference.

-6. Organizational Capacity
+6. Organisational Capacity

 Examples of Funded Projects